 Omega-3 Fatty Acids

-Men: The AI for men is 1.6 grams per day, while the U.S. Food and Drug Administration (USDA) advises to consume no more than three grams a day of EPA and DHA combined, including up to two grams a day from supplements.
+Men: The AI for men is 1.6 grams per day, while the U.S. Food and Drug Administration (USDA) advises consuming no more than three grams a day of EPA and DHA combined, including up to two grams a day from supplements.

 Calcium is a mineral needed by both genders to support bone health, although women often have greater needs.